Highwayman: Decline

-During the 18th century French rural roads were generally safer from highwaymen than those of England, an advantage credited by the historian Alexis de Tocqueville to the existence of a uniformed and disciplined mounted constabulary known as the Maréchaussée.
+During the 18th century, French rural roads were generally safer from highwaymen than those of England, an advantage credited by the historian Alexis de Tocqueville to the existence of a uniformed and disciplined mounted constabulary known as the Maréchaussée.
 In England this force was often confused with the regular army and as such cited as an instrument of royal tyranny not to be imitated.

-In England the causes of the decline are more controversial.
+In England, the causes of the decline are more controversial.
 After about 1815, mounted robbers are recorded only rarely, the last recorded robbery by a mounted highwayman having occurred in 1831.
 The decline in highwayman activity also occurred during the period in which repeating handguns, notably the pepper-box and the percussion revolver, became increasingly available and affordable to the average citizen.
 The development of the railways is sometimes cited as a factor, but highwaymen were already obsolete before the railway network was built.
 The expansion of the system of turnpikes, manned and gated toll-roads, made it all but impossible for a highwayman to escape notice while making his getaway, but he could easily avoid such systems and use other roads, almost all of which outside the cities were flanked by open country.

 Cities such as London were becoming much better policed: in 1805 a body of mounted police began to patrol the districts around the city at night.
 London was growing rapidly, and some of the most dangerous open spaces near the city, such as Finchley Common, were being covered with buildings.
-However this only moved the robbers' operating area further out, to the new exterior of an expanded city, and does not therefore explain decline.
-A greater use of banknotes, more traceable than gold coins, also made life more difficult for robbers, but the Inclosure Act of 1773 was followed by a sharp decline in highway robberies; stone walls falling over the open range like a net, confined the escaping highwaymen to the roads themselves, which now had walls on both sides and were better patrolled.
+However, this only moved the robbers' operating area further out, to the new exterior of an expanded city, and does not therefore explain decline.
+A greater use of banknotes, more traceable than gold coins, also made life more difficult for robbers, but the Inclosure Act 1773 was followed by a sharp decline in highway robberies; stone walls falling over the open range like a net, confined the escaping highwaymen to the roads themselves, which now had walls on both sides and were better patrolled.

 The dramatic population increase which began with the Industrial Revolution also meant, quite simply, that there were more eyes around, and the concept of remote place became a thing of the past in England.